How to Identify and Correct Air Leaks

 Step 3

-Before we begin the actual inspection of the plumbing elements.
-Switch off the master breaker to your pool pump.
+Before we begin inspecting the plumbing elements, switch off the master breaker to your pool pump.

 Release water pressure in the system using the air relief valve on your filter.
-The air relief is generally only found on Cartridge and De filters.
-Sand filters do not have this feature, so expect some splashing when accessing plumbing elements like the pump strainer lid, and unions.
+An air relief is generally only found on Cartridge and DE filters.
+Sand filters do not have this feature, so expect some to splash when accessing plumbing elements like the pump strainer lid and unions.

 Step 4

-Pool Pump Strainer Lid O-ring; The pump strainer lid is sealed by a single gasket; which once it loses pliability can provide a direct route to foul your prime.
-Normal signs of wear are cracking in the rubber, warping or stretching, and the obvious, missing bits
+Pool Pump Strainer Lid O-ring: A single gasket seals the pump strainer lid, which, once it loses pliability, can provide a direct route to foul your prime.
+Typical signs of wear are cracking in the rubber, warping or stretching, and the obvious missing bits.

-Check the rubber gasket for cracks pinching the gasket into a smaller loop.
+Check the rubber gasket for cracks, pinching it into a smaller loop.
 Cracks will look like striations across the length of the gasket.

-If necessary, replace with new gasket, after cleaning the o-ring’s groove of gunk and leftover lube.
+If necessary, replace with the new gasket after cleaning the O-ring’s groove of gunk and leftover lube.
 Apply a new coat of lube, as well.

 Click Here to View Replacement Pump Parts